Enrolling in lessons

 Do I have to audition for private lessons?

 Requirements vary from teacher to teacher.
-Some teachers will accept students with zero prior experience, while others will expect a Level I (placement) audition to hear 1-2 contrasting pieces which show your playing ability.
+Some teachers will accept students with zero prior experience, while others (including piano, violin, and viola) will expect a Level I (placement) audition to hear 1-2 contrasting pieces which show your playing ability.

 Music majors are required to pass a Music Major Audition (Level II) before they are accepted for study in MUL 134, and an Intermediate Level Examination (Level III) before acceptance for study in MUL 234.